karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 This example uses the Spring AI fluent API.
 The LLM receives a system prompt describing how to construct a valid `SearchRequestModel`.
 The `.entity(SearchRequestModel.class)` call ensures the response is automatically deserialized and validated against the record definition.

-**Note:** The actual system prompt used contains many more instructions and restrictions for the LLM, such as “DO NOT invent or change filter values.”
+**Note:** The actual system prompt most likely contains many more instructions and restrictions for the LLM, such as “DO NOT invent or change filter values.”
 I have kept it brief for this article.

 ## 4. Adding Domain-Specific Tools

 The `@Tool` annotation turns normal Spring beans into callable LLM functions.
-Here, two tools support validation and controlled value selection.
+In this example, two tools support validation and controlled value selection.

 ```java
 package com.karakun.hibu.promtassistance;